jcc117/OcarinaProgrammingLanguage/README.md

 # In Planning
-	Syntactical rule development(what's considered an error other than grammar violations) Research into the JVM
+	Syntactical rule development(what's considered an error other than grammar violations) Planning of the Ocarina Standard Library
-	Research into the Ruby interpreter
-	Research into the Python interpeter
-	Planning of the Ocarina Standard Library
-	Changing ast nodes to handle inner scopes for methods (if statements, for loops, etc.)

 # Recently Accomplished
 	Added static variables, functions, and classes